• Access

 What is Print then Cut and how does it relate to stickers?

 There are two ways to tell your machine to Print then Cut.
-The first one is by changing the Fill to Print and selecting your color or pattern.
-The second one is by flattening the layers with the Flatten tool located at the end of the layers panel.
+The first one is by changing the “Operation” from “Basic Cut” to “Standard.”
+The second one is flattening the layers with the “Flatten” tool located at the layers panel’s end.

 Just add your shapes, text, images, and at the end, flatten the whole thing.
 (I will show you this in the step by step tutorial)